Laurie Thacker: Background

 Laurie Thacker was born in Sculcoates, East Riding of Yorkshire, England and he died aged 42 in Driffield, East Riding of Yorkshire, England.

 Playing career

 International honours

 Thacker represented British Empire while at Hull in 1937 against France, and won caps for England while at Hull in 1938 against France, and Wales, in 1939 against France, and in 1941 against Wales.

 County Cup Final appearances

 Thacker played at in Hull F.C.'s 10-18 defeat by Huddersfield in the 1938 Yorkshire Cup Final during the 1938–39 season at Odsal Stadium, Bradford on Saturday 22 October 1938.

 Other notable matches

 Thacker played at for a Rugby League XIII against Northern Command XIII at Thrum Hall, Halifax on Saturday 21 March 1942.

-Genealogical information

-Lawrence Thacker's marriage to Gladys (née Baines) was registered during second ¼ 1947 in Hull district.
-They had children; Diane L. Thacker (birth registered during fourth ¼ in Hull district), Roger W. Thacker (birth registered during fourth ¼ in Hull district), and Andrea Thacker (birth registered during second ¼ in Hull district).